KrispyNoodles/google-books-search/README.md

 # 📚 Google Books Search (Part 2)

 This is my **first-ever web application** — a Google Books Search interface.
-Although this was part of a 5-day assessment, I devoted quite some time to learning the **fundamentals of web development**, including React and Next.js.
+Although this was a 5-day assessment, I devoted quite some time to learning the **fundamentals of web development**, including React and Next.js.

 The app is a clean, responsive book search interface powered by the [Google Books API](https://developers.google.com/books), built using: